Isophthalic acid

 Isophthalic acid is an organic compound with the formula C_{6}H_{4}(CO_{2}H)_{2}.
-This colorless solid is an isomer of phthalic acid and terephthalic acid.
-The main industrial uses of purified isophthalic acid (PIA) are for the production of polyethylene terephthalate (PET) resin and for the production of unsaturated polyester resin (UPR) and other types of coating resins.
+It is a white solid that is very poorly soluble in water (0.012 g/100 mL at room temperature).
+The main industrial uses of purified isophthalic acid (PIA) are as a comonomer in the production of polyethylene terephthalate (PET) resin and for the production of unsaturated polyester resin (UPR) and other types of coating resins.

+Structure

-Isophthalic acid is one of three isomers of benzenedicarboxylic acid, the others being phthalic acid and terephthalic acid.
+Isophthalic acid is one of three isomeric benzenedicarboxylic acids, the others are phthalic acid and terephthalic acid.
 Crystalline isophthalic acid is built up from molecules connected by hydrogen bonds, forming infinite chains.

 Preparation

-Isophthalic acid is produced on the billion kilogram per year scale by oxidizing meta-xylene using oxygen.
-The process employs a cobalt-manganese catalyst.
-The world's largest producer of isophthalic acid is Lotte Chemical Corporation.
+Isophthalic acid is produced by oxidizing meta-xylene using oxygen:

-In the laboratory, chromic acid can be used as the oxidant.
-It also arises by fusing potassium meta-sulfobenzoate, or meta-bromobenzoate with potassium formate (terephthalic acid is also formed in the last case).